Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Low-Latency Neural Network State Discriminator

 \section{Low-Latency Neural Network State Discriminator}

+NN-based qubit-state discriminators have proven effective in mitigating readout crosstalk in multi-qubit systems~\cite{lienhard2022deep}.
+However, their integration onto dedicated hardware, such as RFSoCs, has not been accomplished yet due to the excessive storage and computational demands associated with these discriminators~\cite{maurya2023scaling}.

-Quantization is an effective approach to reduce the storage and computation requirement of the model by representing model parameters in low-precision fixed point formats with little impact on accuracy \cite{gholami2022survey,nagel2021white}.
-When Quantization Aware Training (QAT) is applied, low-precision quantized models, including those with binary precision, do not experience a significant loss in accuracy \cite{blott2018finn, hubara2018quantized}.
-We use Brevitas'~QAT~\cite{brevitas} to exploit arbitrary bit-width and mixed representation in the PyTorch framework\cite{pytorch}.
+Quantization effectively reduces the storage and computational demands of models by representing parameters in low-precision fixed-point formats, often with minimal impact on accuracy~\cite{gholami2022survey,nagel2021white}.
+When employing QAT, low-precision quantized models, including those with binary precision, generally maintain high accuracy~\cite{blott2018finn, hubara2018quantized}.
+We utilize Brevitas' QAT~\cite{brevitas} to leverage arbitrary bit-width and mixed precision within the PyTorch framework~\cite{pytorch}.